jmashuque/branch-directory-map/README.md

 - possible hidden debug menu for easy developer access to functions and being able to override build parameters
 - maybe Firebase App Check if I ever figure out how to implement it without Play Integrity
 - favourites and history function in the SearchView
+- ability for users to broadcast location, send information to other users, and report road hazards to all users
 - consent/EULA/privacy policy/terms and conditions template and activity for end-users
 - route optimization feature using Traveling Salesman algorithm for routes with multiple waypoints
+- exceed the 23/25 waypoints hard limit by cutting extended routes into segments

+## Accuracy

+The accuracy of the markers and the routing features of this app is entirely dependent on Google's current map data, which is constantly changing.
+Please use plus codes in the refined address field to ensure accuracy.
+Plus codes are Google's proprietary system of alphanumerically coded latitude/longitude coordinates, see [here](https://plus.codes/map) for more information.
+For addresses whose approach road/entry point is incorrectly calculated by Google, such as branches within large lots that are not navigable according to Google, you may provide multiple plus codes in the refined field, separated by commas.
+The last plus code is assumed to be the entrance to the branch and will not be routed to, all other plus codes will be considered waypoints in sequence from first to last.

 ## Security